 Mission statement.
 For 100 years, Lord Wandsworth College has helped young people become confident, curious and compassionate men and women, ready to seize the opportunities of an ever-changing world.

-On our stunning 1,200 acre campus in North Hampshire, we’ve created an extraordinary educational community of staff and 680 boys and girls, offering both boarding and day options.
+On our stunning 1,200 acre campus in North Hampshire, we’ve created an extraordinary educational community of staff and over 700 boys and girls, offering both boarding and day options.

 The outstanding features of the school are: